-The world of insurance is full of confusing jargon.
+The world of insurance is full of confusing phrases and old-fashioned words.
 But don’t worry, we’re here to break down the jargon for you and make insurance simple.
 In this article, we’re focusing on a phrase you’ve probably come across a lot: No Claims Discount (otherwise known as No Claims Bonus).
 So, here goes...

 What’s the difference between a No Claims Discount and a No Claims Bonus?